jeju5/management/cs/aws/aws_developer.md

   * S3 One Zone IA
     * nine9 & 99.5
     * same as S3 -IA, but is stored in a single AZ
+  * S3 Intelligent Tiering
+    * same availability and durability as Standard S3.
+    * good for unknown access patterns.
+    * It has two tiers (frequent/infrequent) and it automatically moves your data to cost-effective tier.
+    * no retrieval fee but has very small monthly maintenance fee.
   * Reduced Redundancy Storage
     * 99.99% availibility and durability to provide one-year storage.
     * good for data that can be easiliy regenerated if lost.
   * Glacier
     * Very cheap, Verp slow.
 Works for very infrequently accessed data (proper for historic archive)
-  * S3 Intelligent Tiering
+    * Retrieval Options
+      * Bulk retrieval: 5-12hours, large amt, cheapest
-    * same availability and durability as Standard S3.
+      * Standard retrieval: 3-5hours
-    * good for unknown access patterns.
-    * It has two tiers (frequent/infrequent) and it automatically moves your data to cost-effective tier.
-    * no retrieval fee but has very small monthly maintenance fee.
+      * Expedited retrieval: 1-5mins

 * Charges
   * Storage (per GB)